Posts

 What to Expect in Your 80s

 By the 80’s, arteries get plaque, bones become brittle, cancer is more likely, organs lose vitality, and skin is easily bruised.
 Below are strategies for staying healthy during your 80’s and beyond.
 For more information, see the list of resources at the end of this post.
 Strategies Balance – Declining balance may cause falls or injury.
 Reduce risk with aerobic and resistance exercises.
-Cognition – Delay cognitive decline by staying physically and mentally active.
+Cognition – Memory declines with age.
+Delay cognitive decline by staying physically and mentally active.
 Death - It’s probable that you will die by 90, but a healthy lifestyle and medical care can help you live longer.
 Disease – Aging brings increased risk of chronic conditions (e.g. Arthritis, Cancer, Diabetes, Alzheimer’s, Parkinson’s, etc.); regular checkups help early detection and treatment to overcome their debilitating effects.
 Endurance – Declining cardiovascular and pulmonary function may reduce stamina and require surgery or medication.
-Get annual checkups, exercise daily, and take naps.
-Eyesight – Deterior...
+Get annual checkups, exercise daily, and take ...

-Balancing Your Life
+Balancing Life

 Life’s challenges sometimes upset the balance of things like career/family, indoors/outdoors, saving/spending, and working/relaxing.
 Following are strategies and resources to help you restore balance in your life.
 Tips Counseling – seek help from a career coach, financial planner, nutritionist, therapist, or trainer.
 Goals – set goals for eating healthier, getting exercise, going outdoors, and spending time with family.
 Flexibility – stay alert for opportunities and be patient with setbacks.
 Journaling – keep a journal to record ideas, express gratitude, and track goals.
 Meditating – make a routine of daily meditation using an app or video.
 Monitoring – monitor balancing progress with quarterly reviews and smartphone apps.
 Planning – adopt step-by-step plans to achieve your goals and dates for completing them.
 Scheduling – schedule time for planning and relaxing during the week.
 Prioritizing – focus on a few matters to avoid overload.
 Simplify – de-clutter your life, spend l...